nuuuwan/continuous_area_cartograms/README.md

 This repository implements Dougenik, Chrisman, and Niemeyer's algorithm, which they described in the 1985 paper, *[An Algorithm to Construct Continuous Area Cartograms](references/paper.pdf)*.

-We refer to the algorithm as the *DNC Algorithm*, after its authors.
+We refer to the algorithm as the *DCN1985 Algorithm*, after its authors.

 ## Background